Vertica

 vbr_copy_cluster

-• The copycluster option of vbr allows you to copy the entire database from one Vertica cluster to another.
+- Using the vbr option called copycluster, you can copy an entire database from one Vertica cluster to another Vertica cluster.

-• Vertica backs up the data from the source cluster and restores it to the target cluster in a single operation.
+- Vertica backs up data from the source cluster and restores it to the target cluster in a single operation.

-• When copying data using the vbr script with the copycluster option, all data in the target cluster will be overwritten.
+- When copying data with a VBR script that includes the copycluster option, it overwrites all data on the target cluster.

-• Since the entire database is being migrated, the cluster replication method using vbr copy_cluster is utilized.
+- Since the entire database is being migrated, we use the cluster replication method vbr copy_cluster.

 [Target DB]